dan-leo/masters/thesis/v8/thesis.md

   0 1 0 value is incremented in multiples of deci-hours 1 1 1 value indicates that the timer is deactivated
 * Example: "00100100" = 4 x1 minute = 4 minutes

+### eDRX Cycle

+* An eDRX cycle is composed of an active phase, controlled by a Paging Time Window (PTW) timer, which ranges from 2.56 s to 40.96 s followed by a sleep phase until the end of the eDRX cycle.
+Within the PTW, the standard LTE paging is observed.

+### PTW

 ## System Information Blocks (SIB) {#sib}